Danish for au pairs

 Philippine au pair

-You will learn Danish in a classroom setting with other international au pairs in Denmark.
+You will learn Danish in a classroom setting with other internationals in Denmark.
 It will give you ample opportunity to build a network of people who are staying in Denmark under similar circumstances to you.

 What will you learn?